-To discover the current list of Sustainable Destinations engaged with the Charter visit: europarc.org/network-sustainable-destinations
+To discover the current list of Sustainable Destinations engaged with the Charter visit:

+$\underline{europarc.org/network-sustainable-destinations}$

 EUROPARC hosts online webinars where you can join in and learn from peers across Europe, and indeed the world, from the comfort of your computer screen.
-You can also find several tools and training opportunities in EUROPARC website: europarc.org/tools-and-training.
+You can also find several tools and training opportunities on the EUROPARC website: europarc.org/tools-and-training.

 You can even join EUROPARC in developing projects that can provide new tools for sustainable tourism.
 Check out EUROPARC news on the website and social media.
-Follow and exchange with others in the Charter facebook group (facebook.com/groups/europarc.charter.parks).
+Follow and exchange with others in the Charter facebook group.

-Keep up to date with the latest tools, training and best practices at europarc.org/knowlege-hub/ sustainable-tourism/
+Keep up to date with the latest tools, training and best practises at europarc.org/knowlege-hub/ sustainable-tourism/